-Our example used four parameters: 1, 0, 10, and 1234567890ABCDEF, in order.
-1 represents the algorithm, 0 represents the opt-out flag, 10 represents the number of iterations, and 1234567890ABCDEF is the salt.
+Our example used four parameters: 1, 0, 0, and -, in order.
+1 represents the algorithm, 0 represents the opt-out flag, 0 represents the number of additional iterations, and - denotes no salt is used.
 To learn more about each of these parameters, please see NSEC3PARAM.